Whatever You Call It, AI Search Traffic Engages More Than Any Other Channel

 Engagement score is a 0-100 composite of scroll depth and time on page (capped at 30 minutes per session).
 Paid Search, Paid Social, Email, and other smaller-volume channels are excluded from the variance comparison.

 AI Search scores 60.8 out of 100.
 The next channel down is Organic Search at 44.3.
-That is a 37% gap.
-Put it in plain terms: the visitors an LLM sends you engage well over a third more than the visitors Google sends you.
+That's a 37% gap.
+In plain English: the visitors an LLM sends you engage well over a third more than the visitors Google sends you.

 AI Search is the only channel that lands solidly in the green band.
 Organic Search and Referral are middle of the pack.
 Organic Social and Direct sit in the bottom quartile.

 One honest caveat.
-The mix of sites on the Clickport platform is not a representative sample of the whole web, so a different mix might nudge the absolute numbers up or down.
+The mix of sites on the Clickport platform isn't a representative sample of the whole web, so a different mix might nudge the absolute numbers up or down.
 But the thing you act on is the ranking of channels against each other.
-And that ranking is not in doubt.
+And that ranking isn't in doubt.

 And the engagement is consistent, which no other channel is